a-littlebit/EffectSharp/EffectSharp.SourceGenerators/README.md

 ## Diagnostics

 The generator ships analyzers that validate attribute usage.
-Unshipped diagnostics:

-- EFSP1001 (Error): FunctionCommand method has too many parameters
-- EFSP1002 (Warning): FunctionCommand Scheduler is only valid for async methods
-- EFSP2001 (Error): Watch method has too many parameters
-- EFSP3001 (Error): Computed method has too many parameters

 See `AnalyzerReleases.Unshipped.md` and `AnalyzerReleases.Shipped.md` for release tracking.